raj-patra/afterlife/README.md

 Afterlife is a minimalistic HUD.

-It brings all the important functions of Windows to the fingertips of its users and helps them connect to the internet faster.
+It brings all the important functions/commands of Windows to its users and helps them work effortlessly.

 ### Usage
 ```